kumikill/styleguide/cplusplus.md

 #include "log.hpp"
 #include "freetype/freetype.h"
 #include <GLFW/glfw3.h>
+#include <windows.h>
 #include <string>
 ```

 Use C++ headers instead of C headers, for example use ctime instead of time.h.

+Include headers in *all* files they are used in.
+For example, if a file is used in both a class's header and source files, include it in both.

 ### Include Guards